TS-CUBED/CirculatorySystemModels.jl/paper.md

 Other packages exist which
 allow users to import models from other frameworks, CellMLToolkit.jl [@CellMLToolKit] and OpenModelica.jl [@tinnerholm2022modular].
-_CirculationModels.jl_ goes beyond these by providing a lumped parameter modelling library with seamless integration with the SciML framework [@Dixit2022; @rackauckas2020universal; @rackauckas2017differentialequations] which allows for extensive and efficient model analysis.
+_CirculatorySystemModels.jl_ goes beyond these by providing a lumped parameter modelling library with seamless integration with the SciML framework [@Dixit2022; @rackauckas2020universal; @rackauckas2017differentialequations] which allows for extensive and efficient model analysis.
 Since both the modelling library and the framework it is built on are pure Julia, new components can be developed in a transparent and consistent manner.

-Using Julia, _CirculationModels.jl_ models compute significantly faster than models implemented in Matlab or Python, and at the same speed as specialised C-code (\autoref{tbl:benchmarks}).
+Using Julia, _CirculatorySystemModels.jl_ models compute significantly faster than models implemented in Matlab or Python, and at the same speed as specialised C-code (\autoref{tbl:benchmarks}).
 This allows the models to run in real-time, and opens the possibility of global parameter optimisation, global sensitivity analysis.